sedwin928/open-gsa-redesign/_apidocs/business-services.md

 ## Overview
-Legacy FPDS-NG offers Web Services to the Public Users to receive Contract and Referential data.
+Business Services to the Public Users to receive Contract and Referential data.

 * Public Users are the type of users that are not associated with a Federal Government agency and that do not post data to FPDS-NG.
 * Public Users must send User ID, Password and Service Originator ID in their Web Service requests sent to legacy FPDS-NG.
-* Legacy FPDS-NG allows Public User accounts (User Type = P) to be created with the default “General Public” role that will help them to access
-  “Final” Public and “Final” DoD unrevealed “Contract Data”, and “Referential Data”.
-* Legacy FPDS-NG performs User Authentication to check if the Public User ID exists with an associated Password.
-* Legacy FPDS-NG performs the Mandatory, Format, Draft or Final record and DoD revealed or unrevealed data checks, and returns the appropriate error messages.

 ## Getting Started